AVSystem/developer-zone/docs/Demo_Projects/Tracking_tutorial.md

 ### Connect your device to Azure

 In Coiote, visit your **Device inventory**.
-Find the device you want to connect to Azure, click the three dots and select **Connect to Azure**.
+Find the device you want to connect to Azure, click the three dots icon and select **Connect to Azure**.

 ![azure connect](images/azure-connect.png)